 The people of mixed-blood were called ‘castes’ and made up the third tier in colonial society.
 They belonged to the lower classes and had few rights.

-Within the caste system not all mixed blood people were equal, though.
+Within the caste system, not all mixed-blood people were equal.
 Their legal and social status depended on their exact ethnic make-up.
-For example, someone with a white parent and an Indigenous one was a Mestizo.
+For example, someone with a white parent and an Indigenous one was called a Mestizo.

-Mestizos were the luckiest, for they could sometimes hold low-entry positions in church and the military, that is, they could be priests and soldiers.
-But they could hold no middle positions and were banned from government, universities, and most other institutions.
+Among the castes, Mestizos were the luckiest.
+They could sometimes hold low-entry positions in the church and military.
+That is, they could be priests and soldiers.
+But they could hold no middle positions.
+And they were banned from the government, universities, and most other institutions.

 People who had a white and a black parent, mulattoes, fared worst.
 They had even fewer rights, were not accepted as priests, and they could be enslaved, like their black parent.

-Since in the colonies the mixing possibilities were endless -say, Mestizos and Mulattoes could have a child (a sambo), which in turn could have children with any other race-, by the 18th century ‘caste’ paintings had appeared.
-They were charts which showed how to call a person according to the ethnicity of each of his/her parents.
+In the colonies, the mixing possibilities were endless.
+Say, a Mestizo and a Mulatto could have a child (a sambo), which in turn could have children with any other race.
+So by the 18th century, ‘caste’ paintings had appeared.
+They were charts that showed how to call a person according to the ethnicity of each of his/her parents.

-Spaniards called themselves “People of reason,” and all the other races were considered “people without reason.”
-So in general terms, the more ‘unreasonable’ blood a person had, the fewer rights they had, more taxes they payed, the more forced labor they could be subjected to, etc.
+Spaniards called themselves “People of reason.”
+Needless to say, the other races were considered “People without reason.”
+So, in general terms, the more ‘unreasonable’ blood a person had, the fewer rights they had, the more taxes they paid, the more forced labor they could be subjected to, etc.

 And at the bottom of the pyramid

-At the bottom of this social and legal hierarchy were the full-blooded Natives and Africans.
+At the bottom of this legal hierarchy were the full-blooded Natives and Africans.

 The new republican system of equality

-When Simon Bolivar freed the colonies he also tried to establish a more egualitarian society.
+When Simon Bolivar freed the colonies, he tried to establish a more egalitarian society.
 In one of his early speeches (c.
-1816) Simon said: “The nation is the common land to all who were born and live in it, regardless of caste, race, or religion.”
+1816), Simon said: “The nation is the common land to all who were born and live in it, regardless of caste, race, or religion.”

-Once in power, Simon Bolivar and the patriots -although they were all upper-class Creoles- abolished the caste system and declared that everyone, of any race, was equal before the law.
+Once in power, Simon Bolivar and the patriots -although they were all Creoles- abolished the caste system.
+And they declared that everyone, of any race, was equal before the law.

 They eliminated the astronomical taxes and the forced labor that the indigenous population had been subjected to.

-And Simon created public schools which accepted children of all races and mixes -it was quite a novelty.
+And Simon created public schools that accepted children of all races and mixes.
+It was quite a novelty.

 4. Simon Bolivar’s fourth greatest accomplishment: Religious tolerance

-And the crown had sent plenty of priests over the centuries to the Americas to forcefully convert the Native population.
+And the crown had sent plenty of priests over the centuries to forcefully convert the Native population.

 So religious freedom was his fourth great accomplishment.

 And there you have it.
-Now you know which were Simon Bolivar’s greatest achievements, and why he is famous and his statue can be found in most major cities in the Western Hemisphere.
+Now you know which were Simon Bolivar’s greatest achievements.
+You know why he is famous and why his statue can be found in most major cities of the Western Hemisphere.